 For true fans, football season is a balancing act.
 You try to watch every game you can, without alienating the people in your life who don’t understand why you tend to disappear from September until February.
 Starting over next year with a new friend draft, like you can with a fantasy team, isn’t an option.
 (Well, technically it is, but that’s pretty aggressive.)

 Instead, include the non-believers in your weekend plans by hitting up spots that are good for more than just watching football.
-These places all have great food (and a lot of pizza, but it’s not our fault that pizza and football are soulmates like Brady and Belichik), as well as plenty of ways to watch the game - and best of all, no one needs to paint their face or wear a jersey.
-Unless your long game works, and you expose your friends to so much football that they end up going crazy for it, too.
+These places all have great food, as well as plenty of ways to watch the game - and best of all, no one needs to paint their face or wear a jersey.
+Unless your long game works, and you expose your friends to so much football that they end up loving it, too.

 The downstairs of the Lincoln Park Pequod’s is 100% a sports bar, but the upstairs feels like a normal restaurant.
 A normal restaurant with discreet television sets - and some of Chicago’s best deep dish pizza.
 You won’t miss out on the game, and any non-fans who appreciate great deep dish won’t mind being here.